parksandrecfan/bignet-phone/readme.md

 <p>This page is the implementation of BIGNet in the phone case study.
 Car case study implementation can be found <a href="https://github.com/parksandrecfan/bignet-car"><b>here</b>.</p>
 <h2>Project summary</h2>
-<p>Identifying and codifying brand-related aesthetic features for produc redesign is essential yet challenging, even for humans.
+<p>Identifying and codifying brand-related aesthetic features for product redesign is essential yet challenging, even for humans.
 This project demonstrates a deep learning, data-driven way to automatically learn brand-related features through SVG-based supervised learning, using brand identification graph neural network (<b>BIGNet</b>), a hierarichal graph neural network.</p>

 <p>Our approach conducting the phone study can be summarized in this flow chart:</p>
 <img src="data/flowchart.png" width="1000">